alper/alpernl/content/posts/corporate-obstacles-in-the-netherlands/index.md

 ### Liability

-Limited liability companies in the Netherlands are called a B.V. ((Literally: a limited partnership)) and they require a seed capital of €18'000 to start.
+Limited liability companies in the Netherlands are called a B.V. [^2] and they require a seed capital of €18'000 to start.
 This money does not have to remain there but it is still a sizable hurdle.
-In comparison a British Ltd. costs €100 to setup ((€1 for each share.)).
+In comparison a British Ltd. costs €100 to setup [^3].

 Setting up a Ltd and using that to enter into a lease agreement in the Netherlands would be frowned upon because Ltds have a historically bad reputation.